 Chances are that you sifted through dozens of customer reviews before your last big online purchase.
 Putting yourself in your customers’ shoes, you’d know they’re all doing the same in their buying journey.

 Time is short, schedules are full, and COVID makes it difficult or even impossible to go into a store to see products in person.
 With that in mind, authentic video experiences from fellow consumers are more important than ever!

 Let’s be honest, many of us scan through wordy and drawn-out reviews.
 They’re great to grab some of the nitty gritty details and cool product features, but they don’t grab the essence and emotion we want to see from our peers.
 So, then what?

 Like any marketing strategy, they come with their own set of challenges.
-One of the main problems with collecting video is that most people don’t know where to start.
-Additionally, they can be hard to collect on a large scale so that you have a rich curated collection of relevant buyer’s journey videos for prospective buyers to draw from.
+One of the main problems with producing video is that most people don’t know where to start.
+Additionally, they can be hard to produce on a large scale so that you have a rich curated collection of relevant buyer’s journey videos for prospective buyers to draw from.
 That’s where StoryTap comes in.
-We make it easy for you to collect user generated story-first videos.
+We make it easy for you to produce user-generated story-first videos.